DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 <p> If you’re a non-UK citizen with settled status or indefinite leave to remain in the UK,  you may be eligible for a tuition fee loan, maintenance loan, bursary or scholarship. </p>

-<p> Other non-UK citizens will not be eligible for student finance, but may be eligible for a bursary or scholarship to train to teach languages and physics. <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees#check-your-immigration-status-and-eligibility-for-financial-support">Check your immigration status and eligibility for financial support</a>.</p>
+<p> Other non-UK citizens will not be eligible for student finance, but may be eligible for a bursary or scholarship to train to teach languages and physics. <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">Learn more about fees and financial support for non-UK trainee teachers</a>.</p>

 </div>